Christmas Island History

 Behind the laid-back multicultural ambience of Christmas Island today lies a fascinating and sometimes turbulent history.

-Britain took possession of the Island in the name of Queen Victoria, but in 1946 it was placed under the jurisdiction of Singapore.
+Britain took possession of the Island in the name of Queen Victoria, but in 1946 it was placed under the jurisdiction of the Crown Colony of Singapore.
 In 1958, Britain transferred sovereignty to Australia, and the Island was made an Australian Territory.